 It could depend on the context of their work or the goal they’re assigned.
 But, one likely indicator is patient satisfaction.
 Another is the ability to manage and work with a large group of people.

 A care manager plays a very important role in value-based care and wellness programs.

 They are the point of contact between your organization and those you serve.
 They interact with your patients the most.
 And they execute nearly all program services patients expect.

 Without a qualified person in this role, there’s a real likelihood of mismanagement or blunder.
 It’s essential to not only find the right individual but model the role and their work on a few key traits.

 But what are those?
 And why are they a factor?

 In this article, we’ll answer these questions.

-At ThoroughCare, we’ve assisted more than 550 healthcare organizations with value-based and preventive care services by providing the tools to manage them effectively.
+At ThoroughCare, we’ve assisted more than 600 clinics and physician practices with value-based and preventive care services by providing the tools to manage them effectively.

 We’ve lent our ears to loads of feedback and learned from our clients’ direct experiences.